imran1509/LW-Tasks/README.md

-# LW-First-Task
+# 📝 1.
+SSH into VM and do the task mentioned below

-VM address = 64.227.139.218
+This is your VM address = 64.227.139.218

-username: root
+This is your username: root

-- Please SSH into the VM and install
+1. Please SSH into the VM and install
    - A local Kubernetes cluster using https://k3s.io/
    - neovim
    - zsh